jslone/CudaRaytracer/index.md

 # Sneak Peek - Cornell Box Renders

 Here is a sneak peak of a few different scenes our real-time raytracer has rendered.
 We went through the pain of connecting a 3D import asset library to our project to give us complete control over the scenes that we render, making it very easy for us to test and debug our project.
-We're excited to implement data structures that significantly improve the ray intersection part of our program and then put our real-time raytracter to the test with even more complex scenes.
+We're excited to implement data structures that significantly improve the ray intersection part of our program and then put our real-time raytracer to the test with even more complex scenes.

-## Diffuse Scene
+#### Diffuse Scene
 ![Diffuse Render](images/diffuse.PNG "Diffuse Render")

-## Specular Scene
+#### Specular Scene
 ![Specular Render](images/specular.PNG "Specular Render")

-## Specular Scene with Spotlight
+#### Specular Scene with Spotlight
 ![Spotlight Render](images/spot.PNG "Spotlight Render")

-## Scene Converging
+#### Scene Converging
 ![Converging Render](images/converging.PNG "Converging Render")

 # Final Steps